Min Aung Hlaing: Military leader (2021–2026)

 On 27 January 2021, Min Aung Hlaing publicly remarked that he would not rule out a coup d'état and abolition of the constitution, if allegations of voter fraud during last year's election were not adequately addressed.
 These comments sparked concern about another potential coup.
 The following day, the UEC issued a statement rejecting claims of electoral fraud, citing the lack of evidence submitted to substantiate these claims.
 On 29 January, the military issued clarifying statements pledging to protect and abide by the constitution and applicable laws.

 On 1 February 2021, Min Aung Hlaing detained elected leaders including President Win Myint, State Counsellor Aung San Suu Kyi and declared himself as Commander-in-chief of Myanmar, one day before democratically elected members of parliament were scheduled to be sworn in as members of the Pyidaungsu Hluttaw (Assembly of the Union).
 The following day, he established the State Administration Council (SAC) as the country's interim ruling body.

 On 22 May 2021, Min Aung Hlaing gave his first interview since the coup to Hong Kong-based Chinese language Phoenix Television.
 During the interview, he referred to deposed leader Aung San Suu Kyi and he said that she "is in good health.
 She is at her home and healthy.
 She is going to face trial at the court in a few days."
 On the same day, Myanmar Now reported that shortly after the coup, Min Aung Hlaing appointed himself indefinitely as the commander-in-chief and therefore the de facto leader of Myanmar.

 Six months after the coup, on 1 August 2021, Min Aung Hlaing formed a caretaker government and established himself as the country's prime minister.
-He also remains the Chairman of the SAC.
+He also remained as the chairman of the SAC until its dissolution.